NAVIGATION: Medical Students | Physician Salaries | USMLE | MCAT | LSAT | GMAT | CME Online | Medical PDA Software | Student Loans

 Medical schools outside of the United States offer several advantages for specific types of students.
 European medical schools, for example, take students straight out of high school for a 6-year medical doctorate program.
-Caribbean medical schools, on the other hand, cater to post-baccalaureate students, and offer a less expensive, standard 4-year medical education.
-Many foreign medical schools do not require the MCAT for admissions.
+Caribbean medical schools, on the other hand, cater to post-baccalaureate students, and offer a 4-year medical education.

 However, there are important issues to consider when looking at foreign medical schools.
 First, how is the medical school licensed?
 A diploma from some schools is treated as though it came from a US school, others require that you get certified by the ECFMG.
 Still others are not certified at all - which means you will never be allowed to practice in the US based on that particular diploma.
 Be very careful in researching the ECFMG certification status of the foreign medical school in which you are interested.